ten7/hosting-drupal-on-kubernetes/lab04_configuration.md

 ## Create secret for database credentials

 Secrets aren't considered a part of a Deployment or a Statefulset.
-They are their own, independent definitions which must be created and managed separately.
+They are their own independent definitions which must be created and managed separately.

 1. Using a text editor, create a new file `secrets.yml`.
 2. Edit the file to define a new Secret.
 Use a **new** password of your own choosing.
 Do not use `drupal`: